-The Lord's presence in power is often associated with thunder.
+A Bible commentary noted: The Lord's presence in power is often associated with thunder.
 The mention of God's king is that of his anointed as an earthly representative.
-A form of godliness will not be equivalent to the power of God has placed within us (that of His Spirit) towards facing the opposition of the wicked.
+A form of godliness will not be equivalent to the power of God that has placed within us (that of His Spirit) towards facing the opposition of the wicked.

 Sometime prior to his death, General Booth of the Salvation Army, uttered this significant prophecy: I consider the chief dangers that confront the coming century will be Religion with the Holy Ghost; Christianity without Christ; Forgiveness without regeneration; Morality without Christ, and heaven without Hell.